Crawl Depth in SEO: What is It & How to Improve It?

 Crawl depth holds significance in SEO for several reasons:

 a.
-Efficient Indexing: Pages situated deep within a website’s hierarchy may not undergo crawling and indexing as frequently as those positioned closer to the homepage.
+Efficient Indexing: Pages deep within a website’s hierarchy may not undergo crawling and indexing as frequently as those closer to the homepage.

 b.
-Link Equity: Pages in closer proximity to the homepage typically accrue more link equity (authority) from both internal and external sources.
-This can impact their search engine rankings and overall visibility.
+Link Equity: Pages closer to the homepage typically accrue more link equity (authority) from both internal and external sources, which can impact their search engine rankings and overall visibility.

 c.
-User Experience: A convoluted and extensive website structure can complicate the process of locating crucial content for both users and search engines, potentially resulting in a subpar user experience.
+User Experience: A convoluted and extensive website structure/architecture can complicate locating crucial content for users and search engines, potentially resulting in a subpar user experience.

 c.
 Freshness: Pages with a shallow crawl depth are more prone to frequent crawling, enabling search engines to detect and index any updates or modifications promptly.